paulati/ncomms-24-47757/accelerated_elements/readme.md

 This computation is performed at line 15 of <https://github.com/paulati/cladeAcc/blob/master/R/conservation.R>

+### d.
+Candidate Regions

+We calculated the intersection between the amniotes conserved regions (output from [Pipeline 1.a](#a\.-amniotes-1)) and the mammals conserved regions (output from [Pipeline 1.b](#b\.-mammals-1).) or aves conserved regions (output from [Pipeline 1.c](#c\.-aves-1).)

+The sets of candidate regions to evaluate acceleration in mammals or aves are the result of these intersections.

+This intersection is performed by the function `conserved_elements_in_common` at <https://github.com/paulati/cladeAcc/blob/master/R/conservation.R>

 ## 2. Accelerated elements computation

-The set of candidate regions to evaluate acceleration in mammals or aves was the result of the intersection between the amniotes conserved regions (output from Pipeline 1.a) and the mammals conserved regions (output from Pipeline 1.b.) or aves conserved regions (output from Pipeline 1.c.)
+The set of candidate regions to evaluate acceleration in mammals or aves was the result of [Step 1.d](#d.-candidate-regions)

-This intersection is performed by teh function `conserved_elements_in_common` at <https://github.com/paulati/cladeAcc/blob/master/R/conservation.R>

 The two intersections of these sets resulted in conserved elements in both amniotes and mammals or amniotes and aves.
 This intersection is useful for ruling out those elements only conserved in amniotes (which could have been lost in mammals) or only conserved in mammals or aves (probably arisen de novo).